Nikkozhang/Formalizing-Finite-Ramsey-Theory-Using-Lean-4/README.md

 # Formalizing Finite Ramsey Theory Using Lean 4
 This ongoing project is a joint work by **David Narvez, Congyan (Cruise) Song, and Ningxin Zhang**.
-We use **interatvie theorm proving (in Lean 4)** combined with **automatic theorem proving** to formalize finite Ramsey theorey.
+We use **interatvie theorm proving (in Lean 4)** combined with **automated theorem proving** to formalize finite Ramsey theorey.
 We prove exact values for several small Ramsey numbers and related van der Waerden numbers.

 ## Van der Waerden's theorem
 The statement of the theorem is at [here](https://en.wikipedia.org/wiki/Van_der_Waerden%27s_theorem).

 In ```VdW.lean```, the first major result was formalzing $W(2,3) <= 325$ by interactive theorem proving.

-The second major contribution so far was formalizing $W(2,3) = 9$, in which we proved the lowerbound by brutal force and the upperbound by automatic theorem proving by SAT solveres.
+The second major contribution so far was formalizing $W(2,3) = 9$, in which we proved the lowerbound by brutal force and the upperbound by automated theorem proving by SAT solveres.

 ## Ramsey Theory
 The statement of the theorem is at [here](https://en.wikipedia.org/wiki/Ramsey%27s_theorem).